The Jackass Narcissist.

 What happens when you stop being a source of supply for your Narcissist?

-Once you have stopped being a source of supply for your Narcissist, he will discard you cruelly, callously and without a thought.
+Once you have stopped being a source of supply for your Narcissist, he will discard you cruelly.
+He will do so callously and without a thought.

-Your experience with a Narcissist has likely left you confused and devastated and while you are pining away for his return, know that he is not pining for you.
+Your experience with a Narcissist has likely left you confused and devastated.
+While you are pining away for his return, know that he is not pining for you.

 Because he lacks empathy, he cannot comprehend what you are feeling, and he is entirely self-absorbed.

-The grandiosity of the false self-has the Narcissist believing that if I’m such a bad guy how all these girls come want me?
+The grandiosity of the false self makes the Narcissist believe they are desired.
+They wonder, if I’m such a bad guy, how do all these girls come to want me?

 What he is incapable of seeing is that anyone can gain someone else’s trust and esteem through, lies and manipulation.